AonitGit/AonitGit/batchengine_welcome.md

-- Yo!
+- Hi!
-- So yeah i'm a dev of the "Batch Engine"!
+- Welcome to the batch engine!
-- I like git hub btw, its very satifying...(Correct me if i'm wrong:>)
+- With this, you can create with your own batch games without it being hard and frustrating to code.
 <!---
 AonitGit/AonitGit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.